-Who Is Carrying The Olympic Torch?
-The 2 Women Who Brought It Home Sent A Message Of Peace
+The 2 Women Who Carried The Olympic Torch Represented A Symbolic Message Of Peace

 In a historic moment of unity, two women who play on the unified Korean ice hockey team carried the Olympic torch for the last leg of its journey at the opening ceremony for the 2018 PyeongChang Games.
 Park Jong-ah of South Korea and Jong Su-hyon of North Korea carried the flame together across the stage and up a steep flight of stairs to the base of the Olympic cauldron.